keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

                 <div class="grid-item-container">
                     <img src="assets/images/benefits/clock.png" />
                     <div class="item-title">Around the clock operation</div>
                     <div class="item-description">Just like any other company, we have office hours.
-However, I.T is a 24 operation so we've built our business around incident response, so a staff member can be on hand 24 hours a day.</div>
+However, we understand I.T is a 24 operation so we've built our business around incident response and can ensure staff members can be at hand 24 hours a day.</div>
                 </div>
             </div>
         </div>